itssachinst/horizeel-backend/VIDEO_API_DOCUMENTATION.md

 All endpoints are prefixed with `/api`

 ## Authentication
-The upload endpoint requires authentication using a JWT token.
+Protected endpoints require authentication using a JWT token.
 The token should be included in the `Authorization` header as `Bearer <token>`.
+See [AUTH_API_DOCUMENTATION.md](AUTH_API_DOCUMENTATION.md) for detailed authentication information.

 ## Endpoints